JasonA-GH/LeetCode-TwoSum/README.md

 My C submission for the Two Sum problem on leetcode.com.

+Given an unsorted array and a target value, you have to find the 2 values that sum to the target.

 Lots of memory is wasted because the submission needs the index of the original array, so I have to save a copy of the whole array before sorting, and then search the copy to get the original index.